Download the PHP package laragear/preload without Composer

 Ignore not found files

-Some files are created by Laravel at runtime and actively cached by Opcache, but on deployment are absent, like real-time facades.
-Ignoring them is safe and enabled by default.
+Some files are created by Laravel at runtime and actively cached by Opcache, but on deployment are absent, like real-time facades or compiled Blade Views.
+It's safe to ignore them by default.

 You can disable this for any reason, which will throw an Exception if any file is missing, but is recommended leaving it alone unless you know what you're doing.